molML/deep-cocrystal/README.md

 That's it!
 You have successfully installed our codebase.

-## Choose your molecules and prepare your data :thought_balloon:  :pill:
+## Data Preparation and Model Training :pill:

-Before using DeepCocrystal, you need to prepare your data.
-Choose the APIs and coformers for which you want to predict co-crystallization.
-You have two options for model input:
+Before using DeepCocrystal, you need to format your data into a `.csv` file with three columns: `SMILES1`, `SMILES2`, and **cocrystallization**, which contains the SMILES of the active pharmaceutical ingredients (APIs), coformers, and the observed cocrystallization output, respectively.
+You can see [train.csv](https://github.com/molML/deep-cocrystal/blob/main/data/train.csv) for an example.

-"1."
-CANONICAL SMILES :full_moon_with_face:

 ```python
 from preprocessing import clean_smiles_batch

 #Import your dataset
 df = pd.read_csv("./data/test.csv") #your file directory